Lamb and mutton: Sheep meat consumption

 According to the OECD-FAO Agricultural Outlook for 2016, the top consumers of sheep meat in 2015 were as follows: EU countries are not individually surveyed in this list.
-Among EU nations, Greece is the per capita leader in consumption at 12.3 kg, while the UK's annual per capita lamb consumption is 4.7 kg.
+Among EU nations, Greece is the per capita leader in consumption at 12.3 kg, with Cyprus following right after, while the UK's annual per capita lamb consumption is 4.7 kg.
 Outside of the OECD, the largest per capita consumer overall is Mongolia, with 45.1 kg.

 Sheep meat production

 The table below gives a sample of producing nations, but many other significant producers in the 50–120 kt range are not given.

-Source: Helgi Library, World Bank, FAOSTAT

 Dishes

-Meat from sheep features prominently in the cuisines of several Mediterranean cultures including Greece, Croatia, Turkey, North Africa, Jordan, and the Middle East, as well as in the cuisines of Pakistan and Afghanistan.
+Meat from sheep features prominently in the cuisines of several Mediterranean cultures including Greece, Croatia, Turkey, North Africa, Jordan, and the Middle East, as well as in the cuisines of Iran and Afghanistan.
 In Greece, for example, it is an integral component of many meals and of religious feasts such as Easter, like avgolemono and magiritsa.
-It is also popular in the Basque culture, both in the Basque country of Europe and in the shepherding areas of the Western United States.
+It is also popular in the Basque culture, both in the Basque country of Europe and in shepherding parts of the Western United States (where shepherds of Basque descent have been active since the 1850s).
 In the United States, the Navajo have incorporated mutton and lamb into their traditional cuisine since the introduction of sheep by Spanish explorers and settlers in the 17th century, replacing wild turkey and venison and creating a pastoral culture.
-In Northern Europe, mutton and lamb feature in many traditional dishes, including those of Iceland, Norway and of the United Kingdom, particularly in the western and northern uplands, Scotland and Wales.
-Mutton used to be an important part of Hungarian cuisine due to strong pastoral traditions but began to be increasingly looked down on with the spread of urbanisation.
+In Northern Europe, mutton and lamb feature in many traditional dishes, including those of Iceland, Norway and the United Kingdom.

 Mutton is also popular in Australia.
 Lamb and mutton are very popular in Central Asia and in certain parts of China, where other red meats may be eschewed for religious or economic reasons.
 Barbecued mutton is also a specialty in some areas of the United States (chiefly Owensboro, Kentucky) and Canada.
 However, meat from sheep is generally consumed far less in the US than in many European, Central American and Asian cuisines; for example, average per-capita consumption of lamb in the United States is only 400 g per year.